Varicose Veins Treatment

 What are Varicose veins?

-Varicose veins are swollen, twisted veins that you can see just under the skin.
+Varicose veins are swollen, twisted ones you can see just under the skin.

 Extra blood in the vein puts pressure on the vein walls.
-With constant pressure, the walls weaken and swell, and as a result, varicose or spider vein occurs.
+With constant pressure, the walls weaken and swell, resulting in varicose or spider veins.

 For some people, varicose veins are just a cosmetic concern.
-While for other people, this issue can cause pain and discomfort, and sometimes it may lead to more severe problems.
+This issue can cause pain and discomfort for other people, sometimes leading to more severe problems.

 What are the symptoms?